wpmetabox/docsv2/docs/extensions/mb-views.md

 After choosing location rules, you can decide where to render the view for those chosen pages.
 You have 2 options:

-- Render for the whole page layout, including header and footer.
-This option is useful when you want to build a complete new page on your site.
+- Render the whole page layout, including the header and footer.
+This option is useful when you want to build a completely new page on your site.
-- Render for the whole layout between header and footer.
+- Render the whole layout between the header and footer.
 Using this option, you have full control to build the layout.
 - Render only for the post content area.
 Using this option, you leave the layout to the theme and control only the post content area.

 ### Position

-If you choose to render the view for the post content area, then you can set it to appear before, after or replace the content area.
+If you choose to render the view for the post content area, then you can set it to appear before, after, or replace the content area.

 ### Order